Salgaocar FC: Training grounds

 Salgaocar players also practiced at the BITS Pilani Campus grounds.
 The team has its in-house gym with modern equipment and professional trainers.

 Rivalries

 Salgaocar has rivalries with their fellow Goan sides; Dempo, Churchill Brothers, and Sporting Clube de Goa, whom they faced in I-League and face in Goa Professional League.
-Salgaocar used to have also a rivalry with local side Vasco, known as "Vasco derby".
+Salgaocar used to have also a rivalry with local side Vasco, with both teams contesting what was known as the "Vasco derby".